- Home to LMIC

 Employment Projections - Technical Notes

-The industry employment forecasts presented on this website begin with a 2014 base year level projected to the year 2024.
+The industry employment forecasts presented on this website begin with a base year (2016) level projected out 10 years (2026).
 The industry employment projections are designed to:

 - Identify industries in which job openings are expected to occur.

-The occupational employment forecasts presented on this website also begin with a 2014 base year level projected to the year 2024.
+The occupational employment forecasts presented on this website also begin with a base year (2016) level projected out 10 years (2026).
 The occupational employment projections are designed to:

 - Indicate the projected demand for workers in occupations.